jrhut/elasticsearch-extract/README.md

 Find help on Elasticsearch documentation here https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html.
-You can also test your query in the kibana dev tools sandbox (very handy)
+You can also test your query in the kibana dev tools sandbox. (very handy)